Marlene Streit

 Marlene Stewart Streit, (born March 9, 1934) is a retired Canadian amateur golfer, and a member of the World Golf Hall of Fame.

+Career

 She was born in Cereal, Alberta.
 She learned golf from Gordon McInnis Sr. at the Lookout Point Golf Club in Fonthill, Ontario.

 She is the most successful Canadian amateur female golfer, and the only golfer in history to have won the Australian, British, Canadian and U.S. Women's Amateurs.

 She graduated from Rollins College in 1956 and won the national individual intercollegiate golf championship that same year.

 Streit was a member of the Canadian team at the Espirito Santo Trophy in 1966, 1970, 1972, and 1984.

 She won the Bobbie Rosenfeld Award for best Canadian female athlete for the fifth time in 1963.

+Personal life

 She owns a home in Wellington, Florida.